7 Golden rules for employee motivation

-When employees are questioned about the motivational factors that are important to them, terms such as "own learning and development opportunities", "pleasant working environment", "appropriate salary" and "good leadership" usually fall into place.
-Of course, these points are good and important - but there is no long-term motivation can be derived from them.
+When asked about the motivational factors that are important to them, terms such as “own learning and development opportunities”, “pleasant working atmosphere”, “appropriate salary” and “good leadership” are common.
+Of course, these points are good and important - but no long-term motivation can be derived from them.

 The working environment can still be so good and you could get a salary increase every month - with a monotonous and repetitive activity, you will quickly lose your appetite.
 True motivation can always arise only from the inside of an activity, from the task as such!
 Therefore, it is your job as a leader to ensure a change by means of meaningful tasks and, if necessary, by the enrichment of tasks.

 Rule no. 3: Employees want to work for winners.